Why I Am a Hindu: Reception

-Kancha Ilaiah writing for The Caravan, wrote a critical book review in which he questioned the theories put forth by Tharoor for praising Hinduism while being unaware of his own caste.
+The book has received mixed assessments.
+Kancha Ilaiah writing for The Caravan, wrote a critical book review in which he questioned the theories put forth by Tharoor for praising Hinduism, while being unaware of his own caste.
 MK Raghavendra of Firstpost wrote that “books such as Shashi Tharoor’s 'Why I am a Hindu' simply take sides in the Left vs Right unproductive struggle, without adding much of intellectual value to the socio-political issues confronting India today.”

 Raheel Shakeel reviewed the book for Newsline, calling it “timely” which “comes at a time when India is at a crossroads”.
 He further wrote that “the book simplifies the many strands of Hindu thought for a general audience, and outlines the threat posed to it by the enemy within.”
 Urmi Chanda-Vaz of Scroll called the book “a timely reminder of why Hinduism must retain its pluralism”.
 She further wrote that “Why I Am A Hindu is as balanced a book on religion as one can hope to write in these tumultuous times.”
-However she criticised the last section of the book titled “Taking Back Hinduism” to have been written in a hurry.
+However, she criticised the part three of the book, stating that it was written hastily.